 Most recently a Partner at Hoffman Luque LLP, Anibal also gained industry experience at Boyarski Fritz LLP and The Windish Agency as well as providing business and legal counsel to Parka Records.
 He also currently serves on the board of directors for POWRPLNT, a digital arts collaboratory currently housed at Red Bull Studios.

-He is admitted to practice in New York, New Jersey, and the United States District Court for the Eastern District of New York.
+He is admitted to practice in New York, New Jersey, California, the United States District Court for the Eastern District of New York, and the Supreme Court of the United States.